Meet our Board of Directors

 “This effort was borne out of my frustration that a disease that could have been cured if found at an early stage stole our family’s happily ever after.
 Few things are more important to me than working to make sure other families do not suffer the pain Esophageal Cancer has caused my loved ones.”

-ECAN’s founder, President and Chief Executive Officer Mindy Mintz Mordecai is passionate the fight against Esophageal Cancer in large part because she lost her husband of 14 years to Esophageal Cancer in 2008, when their daughters were just nine and twelve.
-From 2014 – 2018, she served as a Patient Advocate on the Esophagogastric Research Task Force of the National Cancer Institute.
-Mindy was proud to represent ECAN in collaborations that led to formation of the Deadliest Cancers Coalition and the GI Cancer Allliance.
+ECAN’s founder, President and Chief Executive Officer Mindy Mintz Mordecai is passionate about the fight against Esophageal Cancer in large part because she lost her husband of 14 years to Esophageal Cancer in 2008, when their children were just nine and twelve.
+Since 2009, Mindy has been ECAN’s top executive leading a movement to end Esophageal Cancer before it starts and providing vital education and support to patients who are diagnosed with Esophageal Cancer and their families.

 Before launching ECAN, she was an experienced, award-winning media professional and attorney with a proven track record for leadership of nonprofit organizations that achieve positive change on issues of public importance.